-- 5.1.1 The Chief shall establish written procedures in accordance with Appendix A that set out the circumstances in which a canine unit will be deployed, including the process for obtaining the services and reporting relationships; and the deployment of other emergency response services, including receiving assistance from other agencies. - 5.2 MANUAL - 5.2.1 The Chief shall develop and maintain a manual on canine unit services that is available to each Member providing this service. - 5.2.2 The Chief shall ensure that the manual referred to in 5.2.1 above is reviewed on an annual basis and amended as required.
+5.1.1 The Chief shall establish written procedures in accordance with subsections 5 (1) 2, and 10 (1) 10 of the O. Reg 392/23 and subsection 7 (1) of Schedule 1 to the said O. Reg 392/23 and Appendix A that set out the circumstances in which a Canine Unit will be deployed, including the process for obtaining the services and reporting relationships; and the deployment of other emergency response services, including receiving assistance from other agencies.

+5.2 MANUAL

+- 5.2.1 The Chief shall develop and maintain a manual, in accordance with the Adequacy Regulation and Appendix A, on Canine Unit services that is available to each Member providing the service. - 5.2.2 The Chief shall ensure that the Manual referred to in section 5.2.1 above is reviewed on an annual basis and amended as required.